 Common questions on coronavirus from those with breast cancer

 The impact of the coronavirus (COVID-19) crisis is being felt in communities across Australia, including for those living with a breast cancer diagnosis.
-To help meet the needs of our members for relevant and up-to-date information during this time, BCNA has developed a suite of content about coronavirus and breast cancer accessible through the My Journey online tool.
+To help meet the needs of our members for relevant and up-to-date information during this time, BCNA has developed a suite of content about coronavirus and breast cancer accessible through My Journey.

 We know that our content is addressing a need in the community.
 To date, there have been over 14,000 unique page views of the coronavirus and breast cancer articles.
-We continue to receive a large number of member queries via the Helpline, the My Journey online tool, the online network and our social media channels.
+We continue to receive a large number of member queries via the Helpline, My Journey, the online network and our social media channels.

 A review of the common questions asked by members has identified the following key areas of particular concern.